-Report the total points on Form 1098 for the year of closing regardless of the accounting method you use to report the points as income for federal income tax purposes.
+Report the total points on Form 1098 for the calendar year of closing regardless of the accounting method used to report points for federal income tax purposes.

 Who must report points.
 The lender of record or a qualified person must file Form 1098 to report all points paid by the payer of record in connection with the purchase of the principal residence.
 If a designation agreement is in effect for a mortgage, only the person designated in the agreement must file Form 1098 to report all points on that mortgage.
 See Designation agreement, earlier.